rphansen91/ZenActions/README.md

 A simple, yet powerful tool to reuse business logic in the view layer.

-`ZenActions` is the first of 2 packages to help build your Meteor app in a `"Flux"-like manner`. `ZenActions` allow you to abstract business logic from your views into digestable chunks to use between `Blaze` Templates or `React` Components.
+`ZenActions` was originally created as the first of 2 packages to help build Meteor apps in a `"Flux"-like manner`.
+However this basic pattern is very powerful in large scale `Angular` apps as well!

+`ngZen` is a wrapper around `ZenActions` for `Angular` and allows you to abstract business logic from your views into digestable chunks to use between `Directives` and `Controllers` templates.

 Abhi wrote a blog post about this package here [ZenActions](https://medium.com/@abhiaiyer/zenactions-972e5c61c30c#.h55t6cxye)